-Please direct all questions about the discernment processes to the Commission on Ministry office in Austin at agmay@epicenter.org or to the Reverend Francene Young at fyoung@epicenter.org.
+Please direct all questions about the discernment processes to the Commission on Ministry office in Austin at agmay@epicenter.org or to the Reverend John Newton at inewton@st-michaels.org.
+September 1st is the deadline for submitting a completed application for Holy Orders.